sina33/order-mgmt/README.md

 ### setup and run
 to setup the project run the following command in the root directory
+`pip install -r requirements.txt`
+to install all the required packages
 `python ./manage.py migrate`
 this will create database and tables required for the application
 then run the server